common application essay questions

 Why is this jump start important?

 We see it every year.
 New seniors tackling a new year of school and activities (and just being seniors!) now have the whole college application process on top of that.
-Starting over the summer is such a popular idea that we created a College Application Workshop to help—especially with the essay question struggles.
+Starting early is such a popular idea that we created a College Application Workshop to help—especially with the essay question struggles.

 In the meantime, students can take a moment to read these.
 Perhaps they can start a notebook to document their thoughts about what essay prompt speaks to them.
 All early thinking is a great way to be prepared.